 * * * * *

 Her eyes closed, and she could see a white light forming at the center of her field of vision.
 It started small, like a grain of sand, but kept growing, into a disc as bright and glowing as the sun.
 She began to feel a wave of benevolence coming from the light.
 It was an all-encompassing sensation of oneness and peace.
 Julie felt loved and protected like she was a small child still in her mother's arms.
-Only this was more like being held in the palm of one's hand by a being that was infinitely greater and more giving than any she had ever encountered before.
-Her eyes opened for a moment, and she could see light pouring in from from one of Diane's windows, shimmering with the movement of curtains and dancing on the white walls of her living room.
+Only this was more like being held in the palm of one's hand by a being that was infinitely greater and more giving than any she had ever encountered.
+Her eyes opened for a moment, and she could see light pouring in from one of Diane's windows, shimmering as the curtains moved, dancing on the white walls of her living room.

 Julie looked into Alan's eyes, saw her brown irises reflected inside a blue ring.
 Even though Alan was staring right at her, it was like he was seeing through her.
 He was next to her, but also in another world.
 Sweat peppered his brow, and she almost asked if he was okay.
 But she didn't want to upset him, and she imagined that question might be upsetting.
 So she only placed the palm of her hand on the back of his and gave him a gentle squeeze.
 In her own hand, she felt the barest pressure return, like having one's pinky grasped by a baby's fist.
 She wondered what he was seeing.